mmazzarolo/mmazzarolo.com/content/blog/2021-04-27-nextjs-robots-txt/index.md

 A `robots.txt` file tells search engine crawlers which pages or files the crawler can or can't request from your site.
 Next.js does not generate a `robots.txt` out-of-the-box.
-You _can_ manually create one in the `/public` directory, but by doing so it will be used everywhere you deploy your Next.js website — which might be problematic if you want to avoid indexing preview/testing environment.
+You _can_ manually create one in the `/public` directory, but by doing so it will be used in all environments where you deploy your Next.js website — which might be problematic if you want to avoid indexing preview/testing environments.

 To generate a `robots.txt` conditionally, based on the current environment, you can either generate it on the server side or through a build script.